agilecrm/rest-api/README.md

         }
 ]
 ```
-In this above example Lost, Open, Won, Stage 1 are different milestone.
+In this above example, Lost, Open, Won, Stage 1 are different milestones.
 These may vary depending on the user choice.

 ###Response - Statuses:
 - Status 200: Successfully retrieved the deals list.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

 ##2.10 Get Deals Related To Specific Contact
 ###dev/api/contacts/{id}/deals
 Method: GET

-	Fetches list of deals related to specified contact using the contact id.
+	- Fetches list of deals related to specified contact using the contact id.

 ###Using curl :
 ```sh